How Google Gemini Selects Search Citations in 2026

 6. Build Topical Authority

 Publish a cluster of content around a topic.
 Gemini sees your site as an authority if you cover a subject comprehensively.
 That's why a topical authority hub is effective.
+For instance, if you're in the legal niche, create pillar pages on personal injury law, medical malpractice, etc., and link them with satellite articles.

 Table: Factors Influencing Gemini Citation Selection